"Whoever believes and is baptized will be saved" (Mk 16:16)

 Jesus' immersion in the water is a sign for all human beings of the need to die to themselves to do God's will.
 Jesus did not need to be baptized because he was totally faithful to the will of his Father and free from sin.
 However, he wanted to show his solidarity with human beings in order to reconcile them to the Father.

 By commanding his disciples to baptize all nations, he established the means by which people would die to sin—Original and actual—and begin to live a new life with God. —From the United States Catholic Catechism for Adults

-Baptisms are offered on the first Sunday of every month at 2:30 pm, additionally private baptisms can be held on Saturdays at noon at the pastors' discretion.
+Baptisms are offered on the first Saturday of every month at noon, additionally private baptisms can be held on Saturdays at noon at the pastors' discretion.

 Please call the Parish Center for more information or if you would like to schedule a baptism.
 978-535-1985